 How can I know if I have been grinding my teeth at night?

 Many patients get chronic headaches because of their habit of teeth grinding.
 The headaches usually occur in the morning.
-Patients may also feel neck pain or muscular tightness due to teeth grinding.
+Patients may also feel neck pain or muscular tightness because of teeth grinding.
 Other symptoms you may be grinding your teeth are TMJ pain and insomnia.

-If you notice that the surface of your teeth is worn down or chipped, it is a good idea to see your dentist and be evaluated for what may be the cause.
+If you notice that the surface of your teeth is worn-down, see your dentist for an evaluation to find the cause.

 How can I stop or prevent teeth grinding?